ConorReynolds/botc-script-tool/README.md

 Disclaimer: I haven’t tried anything on Windows, but it should be simple to get working.

+## Troubleshooting and Known Issues

+This Works On My Machine™ (latest Firefox on macOS), but beyond that it has not been tested much.
+Most of the current problems seem to revolve around competing interpretations of `window.print()` in different browsers and operating systems.

+- Microsoft Print to PDF blanks the file name.
+If you want the file name to be the name of the script by default then you’ll need to use the regular Print to PDF.
+You can change this in the ‘Destination’ field of the print options.

 ## Acknowledgements

 The character icons are a modified version of the unofficial icon SVGs Navean